oblanch/PescoidProject/README.md

 pip install -r requirements.txt
 ```

 This package is currently in active developlment.
-If you'd like to use it to test/run simulations, install via:
+If you'd like to use it to test/run simulations, install it in editable mode via:
 ```sh
 git clone https://github.com/oblanch/PescoidProject.git
 cd pescoid-modelling